Kootenay River: Watershed

-Over 70 percent of the Kootenay's watershed is in Canada, while the Montana and Idaho portions occupy 23 and 6%, respectively.
-The Kootenay is one of the few major rivers in North America that begin in one country, cross into another, and return to the first—others include the Milk River, a tributary of the Missouri River; the Souris River, a tributary of the Assiniboine River; and the Kettle River, a tributary of the Columbia River.
-It is the third largest tributary of the Columbia by drainage basin and discharge.
+The Kootenay is the third largest tributary of the Columbia by both watershed size and discharge.
+Over 70 percent of the Kootenay's watershed is in British Columbia, while 23 percent is in Montana and 6 percent is in Idaho.
+The Kootenay is one of only a few rivers that cross the US–Canada border multiple times: the others are the Milk River, a tributary of the Missouri River; the Souris River, a tributary of the Assiniboine River; and the Kettle River, a tributary of the Columbia River.